Agile-IoT/agile-makers-shield-software/README.md

 <a name="running-and-exiting"></a>
 ## Running and exiting the server

 To run the server, execute the `src/agile_makers_shield_server.py` program.
 You can set it output log level by passing an argument with `-l "LEVEL"` to any of the levels of the Logging facility for Python (the more interesting being "INFO" and "DEBUG").
+Moreove, there are two ways to connect the modules to the shield.
+The way there are connected must to be set by passing the argument `-s` if the shield is plugged or not passing it if it's not plugged.

 There are two ways of exiting the server, either by calling the Exit method (prefered) or by using `Control+C`.
 ```